 While all retailers claim to put the customer first, schuh has always tried to go above and beyond to exceed customer expectations with initiatives like 365 day customer returns and making the whole product inventory available to every customer in any location.
 This thinking was crystalised in our core service values which were unveiled later in 2012.

 All that changed in 2015 when we opened our first store in Oberhausen in Germany (where no one struggles to pronounce our name).
-A second store quickly followed in Ruhr Park with more planned in the upcoming years.

 The schuh story goes from a tiny shop to a powerful retail brand that always did and always will offer choice, alternative styles, diversity, brilliant shoes and all the chaos that goes with it.